Towards Robust Representation of Limit Orders Books for Deep Learning Models: Risks of Representations under Adversarial Perturbations

-We illustrate this data perturbation with a synthetic LOB example as shown in Fig. \ref{fig:perturbation}.
-Fig. \ref{fig:perturbation} (A) shows the synthetic LOB snapshot with 10 price levels in both ask and bid sides of the LOB (marked as L1-L10) before any perturbation.
-We assume the tick size is 0.01 and the minimum order size present in our data is 1.
-In this LOB snapshot, the mid-price is 10.00 with bid-ask spread equal to 0.04.
-We can observe some price levels where no orders are placed, such as 10.03, 10.06 in the ask side and 9.96, 9.94 in the bid side.
-To perturb this LOB data, one can place orders with allowed minimum order size to fill these empty price levels.
-These minimum size orders may seem to be not influential since 1) they do not effect the mid price, 2) their volumes are tiny.
-However, the LOB representation changed dramatically after this perturbation (see Fig. \ref{fig:perturbation} (B)).
-Approximately half of the original price level information is no longer visible after perturbation (e.g. ask-side L5 to L10 information is not included in representation after perturbation) and while the rest are preserved, they are shifted to different levels in the LOB representation (e.g., the ask-side L2 appears in ask-side L3 after perturbation).
+We illustrate the influence of adversarial perturbation on representations with a synthetic LOB example as shown in Figure \ref{fig:perturbation}.
+Figure \ref{fig:perturbation} (A) shows the synthetic LOB snapshot with price levels for both the ask and bid sides of the LOB before any perturbation.
+The tick size is assumed to be 0.01 and the minimum order size present in our data is 1.
+In this LOB snapshot, the mid-price is 10.00 with bid-ask spread equals to 0.04.
+We can observe some price levels where no orders are placed, such as 10.03, 10.06 in the ask side and 9.96, 9.95 in the bid side.
+Two LOB representation methods are demonstrated for the same LOB snapshot, which is vector representation and compressed representation as introduced in Sec. \ref{sec:representation}.
+Both representations are restricted to 20 dimensional.
+The vector representation encodes price and volume information in the window (9.93-10.07) near the mid-price while the compressed representation covers from 9.91 to 10.08.\\

+To perturb this LOB data, one can place orders with the allowed minimum order size to fill some empty price levels.
+These minimum size orders may seem to be not influential since 1) they do not affect the mid price, 2) their volumes are small.
+As shown in Fig. \ref{fig:perturbation} (B), 4 limit orders are placed with size equals to 1 to price level 9.95, 9.96, 10.03, 10.06 respectively but the LOB snapshot demonstrates subtle difference visually compared with Fig. \ref{fig:perturbation} (A).
+For vector representation, due to plain reflection of the snapshot, it adds 1's to the corresponding zero entries in its representation while other non-zero ones remain unchanged from perturbation.
+However, the compressed LOB representation, the most commonly used one in real-world tasks, changes dramatically after this perturbation.
+Approximately half of the original price level information is no longer visible after perturbation (e.g. ask-side L4, L5 information pre-perturbation is no longer included in the representation after perturbation) and while the rest are preserved, they are shifted to different levels in the LOB representation (e.g., the ask-side L2 appears in ask-side L3 after perturbation). \\